Skip to content

 Trade margin is expressed in sats (1 BTC = 100,000,000 satoshis or sats).

-The margin is the amount in sats to deposit in collateral to open a position.
+The margin is the total amount in sats to deposit in collateral to open a position.

 The margin is equal to a trade margin plus a maintenance margin, which is the minimum amount to keep your position open (it includes closing fees).